shafin2/Computer-Vision/TODOs/TODO1-SkinColorDetection/README.md

 # 🖼️ Todo 1: Skin Color Detection

+Slide Name: Fundamentals of Computer Vision
+Slide No: 16

 This task detects skin regions in an image using a combination of the **HSV** and **YCbCr** color spaces.
 The goal is to test the program on both your own and other images for skin detection accuracy.

 ## 📋 Description